davidcc73/p4-srv6-INT/README.md

 ## INT Collector
 Python script that sniffs the interfaces to where the INT reports are sent to.

-Parses the packet and stores their indo in the DB.
+Parses the packet and stores their information in the DB.

 Currently to determine the original size of the packet without the INT data, before storing data in the DB, we have a .json file that matches a size in bytes for each packets `DSCP`, this is only used for test purposes and a possible solution is at `Repository's Issues`.